andalexo/andalexo.github.io/pages/antibio.md

 ---

 ### tCSC-2018
 I am a PhD student of the University of Thessaly working on beam diagnostics.
-More specifically,I am involved on a novel beam  profile  detector  which  uses  tracks  and  vertices  in order to reconstruct the beam profile.
-You can find me and ask me more about it –enjoy responsibly!
+More specifically, I am involved on a novel beam  profile  detector  which  uses  tracks  and  vertices  in order to reconstruct the beam profile.
+You can find me and ask me more about it – enjoy responsibly!
 On my normal life, I enjoy programming in C++ and Python while I am  very experienced in messing with  Linux (hail to snapper).
 I am a loud typer and a quiet sleeper.
 I travel a lot and I play music.